AlarmingCow/vaccine-hunter/README.md

 ## Sending SMS Notitifications with AWS SNS
 If you want to send SMS notifications, set `notificationType` in the config to `"sms"` and make sure AWS is set up.
 This involves creating an account, generating API keys, and adding those keys in a `~/.aws/credentials` file.

+SMS notifications with SNS are pretty cheap (less than $0.01 per message).
+That could technically add up if you configure a lot of registrants with large search areas, but you're not likely to spend huge sums here if you're just using it personally.

 # Config
 Copy `config_template.json` to `config.json` and fill out the fields.